Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Architecture.md

 3. The Input System updates the `InputActionState` object.
 4. The resulting action fires a callback on the `PlayerInput` component in the scene.

-The following diagram traces those steps for a single control, the space key on a keyboard.
-The keyboard's space control stores its value as one bit of `KeyboardState`.
-A `StateEvent` object carrying that state feeds `InputManager.OnUpdate()`, which calls `NotifyControlStateChanged()` on the `InputActionState` object.
+The following diagram traces those steps for a single control, the space key on a keyboard:

+1. The keyboard's space control stores its value as one bit of `KeyboardState`.
+1. A `StateEvent` object carrying that state feeds `InputManager.OnUpdate()`, which calls `NotifyControlStateChanged()` on the `InputActionState` object.
     That object holds three arrays: `triggerStates[]`, `bindingStates[]`, and `controls[]`.
-State change monitors update the binding and control arrays, and the trigger array notifies `InputUser`, which calls `OnActionTriggered()` on the `PlayerInput` component.
+1. State change monitors update the binding and control arrays.
+1. The trigger array notifies `InputUser`, which calls `OnActionTriggered()` on the `PlayerInput` component.

 ```mermaid
 flowchart TB